cbryantryback/body-image-in-tech-spaces/readme.md

 ## Running the full presentation

-See the [https://github.com/hakimel/reveal.js#full-setup](reveal.js) instructions for running the full-featured version in a browser.
-Once you're viewing the slides successfully at http://localhost:8000/ you can press the `s` key to view the [https://github.com/hakimel/reveal.js#speaker-notes](speaker notes).
+See the [reveal.js](https://github.com/hakimel/reveal.js#full-setup) instructions for running the full-featured version in a browser.
+Once you're viewing the slides successfully at http://localhost:8000/ you can press the `s` key to view the [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes).